lelegard/openssl-provider-leak/README.md

 We have observed that the crash happens only with OpenSSL 3.0.
 With OpenSSL 3.2 onwards, there is no crash when we try to unload a provider after OpenSSL cleanup.
-However, the memory leak is still present and we do not know if the absence of crash is dues to a new careful check in OpenSSL or just luck.
+However, the memory leak is still present and we do not know if the absence of crash is due to a new careful check in OpenSSL or just luck.

 ### The solution

-From the various tests, one solutions emerges as satisfactory: unload the OpenSSL providers (call `OSSL_PROVIDER_unload()`) in an exit handler which is registered using `OPENSSL_atexit()`, after initializing the first provider.
+From the various tests, one solution emerges as satisfactory: unload the OpenSSL providers (call `OSSL_PROVIDER_unload()`) in an exit handler which is registered using `OPENSSL_atexit()`, after initializing the first provider.